thefurnaceguy/thefurnaceguy/README.md

 ## 👋 What's up?
-I'm Mantrax!
+I'm Fitz Roy!
-I'm a 14yo Argentinian boy who is an AI enthusiast and likes RVC/GPT-SoVITS related stuff!
-I'm a model maker on AI Hub and AI Hispano, also i'm the developer of the upcoming Applio Kaggle Notebook.
+I'm a 14yo Argentinian boy who makes RVC models for Weights.gg on AI Hub.
+I also make GPT-SoVITS models for AI Hub and Sanctuary.

-I can help with some RVC stuff, or we can talk together on [Discord](https://discordapp.com/users/984567398826917918).
+If you want, we can talk together on [Discord](https://discordapp.com/users/984567398826917918).
 It's a pleasure to meet you!